RJAH surgeons give knee replacements a robotic boost

 Theatres - Robot assisted surgery.jpg

 The VELYS robot, developed by Johnson & Johnson MedTech, is now being used by arthroplasty surgeons to support them with knee replacement surgery at The Robert Jones and Agnes Hunt Orthopaedic Hospital (RJAH).
+It is being implemented under surveillance as part of a research project.

 The technology is designed to support surgeons in performing precise knee replacements using real-time data and surgical guidance.
 Unlike autonomous systems, the robot does not perform the surgery itself.
 Instead, it supports the surgeon throughout the procedure.